johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     Nevertheless, this is a ballad in three separate languages -- English, French and Hebrew -- which is an impressive twist.

-    There are flashes of *Celine Dion* in this crescendoing ballad.
+    There are flashes of *Celine Dion* in this track as it crescendos towards its conclusion.

 - country: "Italy"
   shortcode: "ITA"